Before getting to the list of the best 10mm pistols, let's take a brief look at its formation.

 Briefly discontinued in 1996, it was reintroduced in 2008 as interest in the 10mm regained momentum was paired with Colt’s need to offer something new[er].

 In recent years, as the 10mm gains more converts in the competitive and personal defense world, Colt has offered several variants of the Elite including a 2-tone and FDE model.
+Truly one of the best 10mm pistol on the market that you can get one.

 As a collector piece, the Colt Delta Elite represents a piece of firearms history, an almost must have for 10mm shooters and Colt aficionados alike.
 Its only detriment to true Colt diehards is the Series 80 design, however, newer models have the more traditional barrel bushing to bridge the interest gap thus removing the purists’ arguments against the series 80.
 Mostly.